 Ideally, there will be an element of impact beyond a typical beautiful photo.
 One shouldn’t have to read the caption to know there’s something different about the image, but the words can add a full understanding about what’s going on.

 Entries in the conservation category should have an additional dimension beyond images entered in other Showcase categories.
 The category is not for pretty pictures and captions that force a story.
-A pretty picture might just belong in another category.

 In creating a conservation photo, elements cannot be altered, added or removed to affect the meaning or integrity of the scene.